paulnorthrop/stat0002/README.md

 If you would like to use RStudio (a free user-friendly front-end to R) then you can get it from the [Download RStudio page](https://www.rstudio.com/products/rstudio/download/).
-Find **All Installers** near the bottom of the page and choose the installer that is appropriate for your operating system.
+Find **All Installers** near the bottom of the page and choose the installer for your operating system.

 To install `stat0002` type (you can copy and paste) the following at the R Console command prompt `>`.